NaorHaba/AvatarCLIP/README.md

 ## Running the Code - Advanced
 We provide a simple yet useful interface to run the process of avatar generation.
 However, this interface is limited in some ways that some users might want to overcome. <BR>
-For a more advanced usage, a user can refer to the original project, and follow the instructions there. <BR>
+For a more advanced usage, users can refer to the original project, and follow the instructions there. <BR>
 https://github.com/hongfz16/AvatarCLIP